Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

 </figure>

 ##### Repeat
-Turning this feature on will repeat executing the selected playbook over and over again.
+Turning this feature on will repeat executing the selected Playbook over and over again.

 ##### Delay
-Time (in milliseconds) to wait between each playbook step execution.
+Time (in milliseconds) to wait between each Playbook Step execution.

 #### General